Bug report #13958

 - Crashes QGIS or corrupts data changed from Yes to No

 - Status changed from Open to In Progress

 - Operating System changed from Windows 7 to Windows 7, Ubuntu 14.04 64bit

 Confirmed with current master (2.14.0dev, 964ae1f) on Linux 64bit -- but it doesn't cause crash or corruption, right ?

-#7 Updated by Sandro Santilli over 2 years ago
+#7 Updated by Sandro Santilli about 3 years ago

 - Priority changed from High to Severe/Regression